 Nerve Conduction Test

 Electromyography (EMG) is a diagnostic procedure to assess the health of muscles and the nerve cells that control them (motor neurons).
 Motor neurons transmit electrical signals that cause muscles to contract.
 An EMG translates these signals into graphs, sounds or numerical values neurologist Dr. Ken Sharlin interprets.
+Our Springfield EMG tests can help Ozark and surrounding communities rule out certain medical conditions.

 Electromyography (EMG) Diagnostic Procedure

-Purpose of Procedure
+Purpose Of Procedure

 At Sharlin Health and Neurology many times a patient’s primary care doctor orders an EMG if they have signs or symptoms that may indicate a nerve or muscle disorder.
 Such symptoms may include: